jjofres/debyetools/docs/source/api/gui.rst

 V(T)
 ====

 The calculation of the temperature dependent volume is carried out by minimizing the free energy at fixed temperatures from T=0.1 to melting temperature.
-The temperature are chozen from a equi-spaced list.
+The temperature are chosen from a equi-spaced list.
 The resulting volume and temperatures are returned and printed to the GUI accordingly.

 .. _tProps_F_min:
 .. figure::  ./images/tprops_F_min.jpeg